You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 You can steam or boil the cauliflower.
 Both methods work well for this cauliflower sauce, so pick the one you are more comfortable with.

-Note: We prefer steaming because the cauliflower gets less watery that way.
-Also, steaming preserves more nutrients than boiling, although there isn’t a substantial difference in nutrient loss, so if you don’t have a steamer basket, go ahead and boil the cauliflower.
+Steaming preserves more nutrients than boiling, although there isn’t a substantial difference in nutrient loss.
+If you don’t have a steamer basket, go ahead and boil the cauliflower.

 Garlic